History of the Riegersburg

 Ulrich of Walsee-Graz

-In 1299 Ulrich von Walsee-Graz bought the Riegersburg.
-Until 1363 it was owned by the Styrian Walsee family, who were then inherited by the Upper Austrian Walsee-Enns line.
-In the so-called "Walsee Feud", in 1412, Duke Ernst the Iron succeeded in conquering the "Niedere Veste" and the main castle "Kronegg" capitulated.
-But already five years later the Walseer got the castles back.
-Based on this experience, they probably built the "Eselsteig" as a side access.
+In 1299, Ulrich von Walsee-Graz purchased Riegersburg.
+Until 1363, it was owned by the Styrian Walsee family, after which it was inherited by the Upper Austrian Walsee-Enns line.
+During the so-called “Walsee Feud” in 1412, Duke Ernest the Iron managed to capture the “Lower Fortress”, and the main castle, “Kronegg”, capitulated.
+Just five years later, however, the Walsee family regained possession of the castles.
+This experience may have prompted them to build the “Eselsteig” as a secondary access route.

 1479